.....UNDER NEW OWNERSHIP

 Flinders Island Cabin Park & Car Hire Accommodation and Car Rental

-FI Cabin Park & Car Hire is a multi purpose tourism business with a 3.5 AADR rating T.I.C.T. and T-Qual accreditation.
-It is the only T-Qual endorsed accommodation on FI.
-The Cabin Park provides quality accommodation and car hire – and also manages holiday packages that include campervan, kayak, bicycle, picnic, fishing, fossicking, and camping gear hire.
+Flinders Island Cabin Park & Car Hire is a multi purpose tourism business with a 3.5 AADR rating T.I.C.T. and T-Qual accreditation.
+It is the only T-Qual endorsed accommodation on Flinders Island .
+The Cabin Park provides quality accommodation and car hire - and also manages holiday packages that include campervan, bicycle, picnic, fishing, and fossicking gear hire.
 The Cabin Park is located on Flinders Island - 4 kilometres from the main township of Whitemark and only 300 metres to the main airport.
-In close vicinity to the park is the Bluff Track – a recently established walking & cycling track.
-The “Pat’s River walk” starts approximately 400 metres from the park.
+In close vicinity to the park is the Bluff Track - a recently established walking & cycling track.
+The "Pat's River walk" starts approximately 400 metres from the park.
 The Cabin Park is set out on 2.5 acres of landscaped grounds which feature gardens that provide a peaceful & quiet atmosphere for guests to relax in.
 Seating is provided around the park allowing guests to enjoy the abundant bird life and the spectacular views across to Mt Strzelecki.
-Vegetables & herbs are planted in the gardens around the cabins.
 Fruit trees growing around the park include nectarine, apricot, apple, pear, fig and olive.

 Flinders Island Holiday Accommodation, Car Rental and Tour Packages

-Flinders Island Cabin Park provides total Holiday Packages that include Accommodation, Half Day or Full Day Tours, Car, Campervan, Kayak, Bicycle, Picnic, Fishing, Fossicking, and Camping Gear Hire.
-Contact us directly to put together a package that will enhance your Flinders Island Experience.
+Flinders Island Cabin Park provides total Holiday Packages that include Accommodation, Car, Campervan, Bicycle, Picnic, Fishing and Fossicking Gear Hire.

 All Accommodation and Car Hire Bookings include Airport pick up and drop off